sorefull/property_service/README.md

 # SERVICE microservice

-This is an implementation of a code challenge for XXXX company.
+This is an implementation of a code challenge.

 ### Setup: